Installed bamboo rolled fence in a

 through to the other person.
 That person will use the pliers to pull and

 twist the ends together.
-When you reach the reach the end of one roll, wire
+When you reach the end of one roll, wire

 another roll to it.
 When you reach the end post, wrap the rolled fence